phorward/pynetree/README.md

 - Functions for abstract syntax tree (AST) definition and traversion
 - Lexical analysis is performed via regular expressions (re), string or as callables

-Please check out https://bitbucket.org/codepilot/pyparse to get the newest updates on pyParse.
+Please check out https://bitbucket.org/codepilot/pynetree to get the newest updates on pynetree.

 AUTHOR
 ======

-The Phorward Toolkit is developed and maintained by Jan Max Meyer, Phorward Software Technologies.
+pynetree is developed and maintained by Jan Max Meyer, Phorward Software Technologies.

 It is the result of a several years experience in parser development systems, and is currently some kind of sub-project from a C-library called libphorward (https://bitbucket.org/codepilot/phorward).
-Therefore, the BNF-styled grammar definition language of both pyParse and libphorward are similar.
+Therefore, the BNF-styled grammar definition language of both pynetree and libphorward are similar.

 Help of any kind to extend and improve this product is always appreciated.